-But you’ll never learn every word you’ll need to know.
-The test writers occasionally throw in an arcane word.
 Your Score Booster will teach you methods that, if followed closely, will help you get the right answer even when you don’t know all the vocabulary words in the question.

 Read a lot.
 Read fiction (novels) and non-fiction (science, history, biographies, newspaper articles and more.)
 The more you read, the better you’ll do on the reading section of the SAT.

-Your Score Booster can help you find the main idea of SAT passages.
+Your Score Booster can help you boost your reading comprehension and find the main idea of SAT passages.
 Then we’ll help you tackle the questions.
 We’ll show you what the questions mean.
 (Before lessons, students find that some questions are hard to interpret.)
 We’ll show you why one question might mention line numbers 20-25 and the answer is, surprisingly, in lines 18-19, while other questions might mention lines 20-25, and that’s exactly where the answer is located.
 Without this understanding of how to tackle the questions, you cannot boost your reading score dramatically.

 You don’t necessarily need to start studying SAT math this early.
 You could wait until you learn more math in school.
 But SAT lessons even in 9th grade or earlier would help.
 Your Score Booster will teach you tricks that you could apply to any multiple-choice tests, even the provincial exams, and, of course, the SAT.
 You’ll also learn math concepts before learning them in school, so you’ll be ahead of the curve.

 The essay will be optional starting in 2016.
 But top universities may require it.